Mikhail Kheraskov: Career in Moscow and St. Petersburg

 In February 1770 Kheraskov traveled to St. Petersburg and in that summer was named the vice president of the Collegium of Mining and promoted to the civil rank of State Councillor.
 Like in Moscow, his residence in the capital became popular among literary circles.
-From 1772–1773 he published the journal Evening, in which the majority of material was published anonymously.
+From 1772 to 1773 he published the journal Evening, in which the majority of material was published anonymously.
 Kheraskov also joined the court circle of Grigory Orlov, and maintained friendly relations with him even after Orlov's disgrace.
 Struggling to balance his civil duties with his literary and theatrical activities, Kheraskov wrote a letter of resignation to Grigory Potemkin, but requested that he keep his salary in order to enter into "...a new kind of service to Her Majesty."
 However, the request was not granted, and in March 1775 Kheraskov resigned without pension at the rank of State Councillor.
 Soviet scholar Alexander Zapadov considered the resignation a disgrace; he suggests that the Empress denied his request because of his enthusiasm for Freemasonry.
 Kheraskov had been affiliated with Russian Freemasonry since 1773.
 In St. Petersburg, he belonged to the "Harpocrates" lodge.
 In 1776, he became the Orator of the Osiris lodge, and in 1781 became its honorary member.
 Kheraskov's return to Moscow in 1775 was connected with the unification of the lodges of Ivan Yelagin, a disgraced Russian historian and poet, and Johann Reichel, a German professor at Moscow University, with whom Kheraskov had quarreled when he was the university's director.

 In St. Petersburg, the childless Kheraskovs sheltered Anna Karamysheva, and raised her as a daughter.
 At the age of 13, she married one of Kheraskov's subordinates.
 She later married the famous Masonic figure Alexander Labzin and became a noted memoirist.

 After his resignation, Kheraskov actively participated in the Free Russian Assembly and the Free Economic Society, literary and economic societies that promoted advanced methods of farming and estate management modeled on the practices of foreign countries.
 He was also a member of the editorial board for Nikolay Novikov's philosophical journal Morning Light, the first of its kind.

 In 1778 Kheraskov completed his epic poem Rossiad, which had taken him eight years to compose.
 Apparently, the "heroic poem" was brought to Catherine in manuscript form; the empress appreciated the political significance of the text and Kheraskov was brought back into favor.
 He received a large cash prize and in June 1778 was named curator of Moscow University.

 Mikhail Kheraskov in his later years.
 Reproduction from «Russian Portraits of the 18th and 19th Centuries.
 Edition of the Grand Prince Nicholas Mikhailovich Romanov», 1905—1909.